snowme34/hexo-theme-symphony/README.md

 After this modification, please make a copy of the `_config.yml.example` file called `_config.yml` and change the config accordingly.

-The iconfont demo can be found [here](iconfont\demo.html).
-It is a html file included in the repo.
+The iconfont demo can be found [here](iconfont/demo.html).
+It is a html file included in the repo, which can be cloned directly and opened locally.

 ### Files for pre-designed pages